 \subsection{LLM Benchmark Scope}

-To ensure a comprehensive evaluation of LLM's performance on our benchmark, we select 22 LLMs from various companies or research organizations.
-The selected models cover the most advanced proprietary LLMs available such as \textsc{GPT-4o}~\cite{gpt4o2024,gpto3mini,gpto1mini} and \textsc{Gemini}~\cite{team2023gemini}, as well as other widely-recognized open-source models such as \textsc{Qwen2.5}~\cite{qwen2.5}.
-It is worth mentioning that we also choose a state-of-the-art model from DeepSeek that employs mixture-of-experts (MoE) architecture{~\cite{deepseekv2}}.
+To ensure a comprehensive evaluation of LLM's performance on our benchmark, we select 30 LLMs from various companies or research organizations.
+The selected models cover the most advanced proprietary LLMs available such as \textsc{GPT}~\cite{gpt4o2024,gpto3mini,gpto1mini} and \textsc{Gemini}~\cite{team2023gemini}, as well as other widely-recognized open-source models such as \textsc{Qwen2.5}~\cite{qwen2.5}.
+It is worth mentioning that we also choose a strong model from DeepSeek that employs mixture-of-experts (MoE) architecture{~\cite{deepseekai2024deepseekv3technicalreport,guo2025deepseek}}.
 Moreover, we include two domain-specific LLMs, \textsc{TableLlama}{~\cite{zhang2024tablellama}} and \textsc{TableGPT2}{~\cite{su2024tablegpt2}}, which are specifically fine-tuned for analyzing tabular data and accomplishing various table-based tasks.
-Meanwhile, the parameter scales of the models we choose range from 2B to 72B, which may provide insights into the relationship between model size and Multi-Table QA performance.
-Such diversity ensures the benchmark evaluates models of varying architectures, specializations, and computational complexities, providing valuable insights into the strengths and limitations of current LLMs in Table QA tasks.
-We enumerate the details of the selected LLMs are in the Appendix~\S{I}.
+Meanwhile, the parameter scales of the models we choose range from 2B to 671B, which may provide insights into the relationship between model size and multi-table QA performance.
+Such diversity ensures the benchmark evaluates models of varying architectures, specializations, and computational complexities, providing valuable insights into the strengths and limitations of current LLMs.
+The details of the selected LLMs are in the Appendix~\S{I}.